rsalmei/alive-progress/README.md

 - it is **customizable**, with a growing smorgasbord of different bar and spinner styles, as well as several factories to easily generate yours!

 > ### 📌 New in 1.6 series!
-> - soft wrapping support - it won't go desperately up if it doesn't fit the line anymore!
+> - soft wrapping support - or lack thereof actually, it won't scroll your terminal desperately up if it doesn't fit the line anymore!
 > - hiding cursor support - more beautiful and professional appearance!
-> - python logging support - adequately clean and enriched messages from logging!
+> - python logging support - adequately clean and enriched messages from logging without any configuration or hack!
-> - exponential smoothing of ETA - way smoother when you need them the most!
+> - exponential smoothing of ETA - way smoother when you need it the most!
 > - proper bar title - left aligned always visible title so you know what is expected from that processing!
 > - enhanced elapsed time and ETA representation - the smallest rendition possible, so you can maximize the animations!
 > - new `bar.text()` dedicated method - now you can change the situational message without making the bar going forward!